It’s somewhat ironic that the only thing more famous than an unbeaten run is the game which ends it.

 Giaccherini arrived at Sunderland from Juventus with a gleaming reputation, generating great excitement around Wearside.
 However, while his time with the Black Cats offered up a good smattering of individual brilliance, the Italian generally failed to hit the heights expected of him.

-The 34-year-old left Sunderland in 2015 and has since played for Bologna, Napoli and, currently, Chievo Verona.
+The 37-year-old left Sunderland in 2015 and played for Bologna, Napoli and Chievo Verona before retiring.

 Čelůstka was brought on in injury time against Chelsea to run the clock down and was generally used as a rotation player during his single-season loan spell with Sunderland.

 Since then, he’s turned out for 1.
-FC Nürnberg in Germany and, currently represents Antalyaspor in Turkey.
+FC Nürnberg in Germany, Antalyaspor in Turkeyn and currently turns out for Sparta Prague.

 What about Chelsea?